WeiChienHsu/yelp_Camp/README.md

 module.exports = seedDB;
 ```
 * Add a seeds.js file - 2.
 Add a few Campgrouds (into the remove)
+* **** There is an error - After every server restart/database reseed, seed refresh the campgrounds index page to get the new campground ids.
+If you try to reload a show page while on an old campground when you restart the server, it will throw an error because the old campgrounds get deleted with seedDB() when server restarts.****
 ```
 var data =[
     {